About the EFL

 Anti-Slavery and Human Trafficking Policy & Other Policies

 Training and/or guidance on the applicable policies and on the risk that the business faces from modern slavery in its supply chains, is provided where relevant.
 Breaches of our applicable policies may result in disciplinary action for employees or other individuals working on our behalf.
+All EFL staff have undergone specific safeguarding refresher training within the last year.
 We are also looking to develop further training initiatives to further ensure staff are kept aware of requirements in this field.

 Supply Chains & Diligence